Josephvs96/DotNetBanky/README.md

 - DotNetBanky.API : The second presentation layer, A Web API that will be used to comunicate with the Mobile app for Banky (Not included in this projcet)
 - DotNetBanky.Core : The data entites and the transfare objects that will be used to trasfare data between the presntation layer and business layer
 - DotNetBanky.Common : The dependency injection layer that will configure the DI container to be used in diffrent applications
-- DotNetBanky.Tests : Xunit project to run tests with MOQ to moq the reposiroties
+- DotNetBanky.Tests : Xunit project to run tests with MOQ to mock the reposiroties

+## Deployment & Development
+### Hosting
+The Demo Application is hosted in Azure in a windows app container, uses Azure Configuration to provied the sensitve on start app settings like the database connection string and the Azure search API keys.

+### Deployment
+The app is auto deployed by github actions to Azure on pullrequest merge or push to Main branch.

+### Devemopment
+The dev branch is where the development will be done and this branch will alwyas be more updated and has more features than main.

+#### Dev workflow
+When starting new feature branch start always from Dev branch and never merge directly into main, make a pull request to merge with dev instead.